ActiveState/homework/README.md

 If a particular distro has no dependencies, represent it as an empty object in the JSON.

-In `--text` mode, pick a representation of the output that you like.
-This can be any sort of plain text, including Markdown, ASCII art, etc.

 ### Instructions for Us